EXEMPLARY PRACTICE 5.0: CURRICULUM AND INSTRUCTION

 5.7 Teachers identify and provide appropriate instruction designed to close gaps in student learning.

-5.8 Differentiated instructional strategies are employed to accommodate for students with different backgrounds, individual learning styles (e.g. visual, auditory, and kinesthetic learners), and multiple intelligences.
+5.8 Differentiated Instructional strategies are culturally responsive and employed to accommodate for students with different backgrounds, differentiated according to individual learning styles (e.g. visual, auditory, and kinesthetic learners), and multiple intelligences.
+Personalized learning plans are evident and intentionally incorporates Social Emotional Learning.

 5.9 Students have opportunities to learn and/or participate in non-core content areas to include, but not limited to, the following: fine and practical arts, leadership, health/physical education, music, service learning, and technical/vocational courses.